-1. Insert the projections on the front of the seat into the seat holders as shown.
+Insert the projection on the front of the seat into the seat holder as shown.

-- 1. Projection
+- 1. Seat holder

-- 2. Seat holder
+- 2. Projection

 - 2. Place the seat in the original position, and then tighten the nuts.

 Make sure that the seat is properly secured before riding.